sirah712/keeta/README.md

-# Keeta Smart Contract
+# Keeta Smart Contract audit by 0x0

-A Dynamic Tax Token smart contract deployed on the Base Network.
+KEETA(A Dynamic Tax Token smart contract deployed on the Base Network.)

 ## Project Structure